 For instance, Rome’s specialties include bucatini amatriciana and carciofi Romana.
 Florence is all about the divine Fiorentina T-bone steaks.
 Venice, on the other hand, is a seafood lover’s paradise.
 It’s a place for feasting on squid ink pasta and grilled scallops.
 Each locale’s cuisine has a distinct character that you may not have expected to be of Italian origin if you didn’t know better.

 When you visit Italy, part of getting immersed in a full experience is enjoying authentic Italian food in an authentic Italian way.
 Over thousands of years, the local population has developed eating habits and practices that are delightful to watch and even better to emulate.
-If you want to blend right in and enjoy food like Italians do, follow these easy tips and dig right in!
+Wondering how to eat like an Italian?
+These insider tips will help you blend right in and enjoy food like Italians do!

 The Italian day starts strong, sweet and fast.
 A frothy cappuccino and a sweet cornetto pastry eaten standing up at the local bar is the way that locals do it.
 The caffeine from the cappuccino jolts the body into wakefulness as the pastry supplies the carbs that will power you all morning.

 Olive oil and balsamic vinegar are for your salad not for your bread.
 Avoid the impulse to dip and you should fit right in with everyone.